 Finally, I wondered what stirring of the young heart had made him pick these verses and, alas, at first he rather prosaically suggested that “I decided to set myself a challenge to see whether I could find a poem by Hardy that was not bleak!”
 After hours of reading through the very large volume of collected poems he discovered this one.
 However it was more than a challenge – apparently he did have a personal empathy with the poem!
 Let us be content to leave it at that.

 The song is dedicated to the tenor Kevin McLean-Mair who sang on The Songs of Ian Venables CD which was issued in 2000.
-It was composed in 1992 for tenor and piano and was given its first performance the following year at the Countess of Huntingdon’s Hall, Deansway, Worcester, given by Thomas Hunt and Graham Lloyd.
+It was composed in 1992 for tenor and piano and was given its very first performance the following year at the Countess of Huntingdon’s Hall, Deansway, Worcester, and was given by Thomas Hunt and Graham Lloyd.